Cavan ease to Ulster SFC win over 14-man Antrim

 Last updated on .From the section Gaelic Games

-Cavan's Championship pedigree came to the fore in a one-sided second half as they beat 14-man Antrim by 1-20 to 0-10 at Corrigan Park.
+Cavan's championship pedigree came to the fore in a one-sided second half as they beat 14-man Antrim by 1-20 to 0-10 at Corrigan Park.

 Breffni full-forward Paddy Lynch scored 0-8 on his Ulster Championship debut, six points from placed balls.